Cody Rudkowsky: AHL and ECHL

 Rudkowsky was signed to a professional tryout contract (PTO) by the Grand Rapids Griffins on October 26, 2007.
 On October 28, he would come in relief for starting goaltender Adam Berkhoel and stop 8 of 9 shots that night.
-The Griffins would lose that game 7–1.
+The Griffins lost that game 7–1.
 On February 15, 2008, he was signed again to a PTO by Grand Rapids and made a brief appearance (3m 21sec) against the Milwaukee Admirals.

 Other leagues

-It was announced on 27 August 2009 that Rudkowsky signed a contract to play for the Edinburgh Capitals in the British Elite Ice Hockey League for the 09/10 Season.
+It was announced on August 27, 2009 that Rudkowsky signed a contract to play for the Edinburgh Capitals in the British Elite Ice Hockey League for the 09/10 Season.
 This was the first time Rudkowsky played for a team outside North America.

 Rudkowsky also briefly played for the Bentley Generals in amateur Allan Cup play during the 2008–09 season and was first star of the final game of the 2008-09 Allan Cup Finals.